mhmdrmdn94/ContactO/README.md

 # ContactO

-ContactO is a simple iOS Mobile Application.
+ContactO is a simple iOS Mobile Application using SWIFT-2.
 Developed as a front-end application for WebServices backend course at ITI,Smart village, Cairo.
 =====================================================================================================================================